-- Reviewed and endorsed the Annual Work Plan for 2019. - Reviewed and suggested changes to the R&D Committee charter. - Conducted private meetings without the assigned executive being present. - Reviewed and endorsed a report on the R&D Committee's activities in 2018.
+- Reviewed and endorsed the Annual Work Plan for 2020. - Reviewed and suggested changes to the R&D Committee charter. - Conducted private meetings without the assigned executive being present. - Reviewed and endorsed a report on the R&D Committee's activities.

-- GLP-1 (subcutaneous and oral): Reviewed results of clinical trials conducted and discussed potential additional research and development activities to further explore opportunities within GLP-1 of as well as competitor initiatives. - NASH and atherosclerosis: Discussed the potential opportunities to address unmet needs. - External innovation sourcing: Reviewed potential external research collaborations as well as acquisitions. - R&D organisation: Discussed elements to further enhance the R&D organisations' performance, re-allocation of resources and succession management.
+- GLP-1 (subcutaneous and oral): Reviewed results of clinical trials conducted and discussed potential additional research and development activities to further explore opportunities within subcutaneous and oral GLP-1 as well as competitor initiatives. - NASH: Discussed the potential opportunities to address unmet needs. - External innovation sourcing: Reviewed potential external research collaborations as well as acquisitions.